Kep1er: Formation through Girls Planet 999 and other activities

-2021–present: First Impact, Queendom 2, Doublast, Japanese debut, Troubleshooter, and Lovestruck!
+2021–2022: Debut with First Impact, Queendom 2

 Kep1er was originally scheduled to debut on December 14, 2021, with pre-orders for their EP First Impact having begun on November 29.
 They were also initially scheduled to perform at the 2021 Mnet Asian Music Awards on December 11.
 However, it was announced that the group's scheduled debut had been delayed to January 3, 2022, after one of their staff members tested positive for COVID-19.
 Their performance at the 2021 Mnet Asian Music Awards was also cancelled.
 On December 14, it was revealed that group members Mashiro and Xiaoting tested positive for COVID-19 and were announced to have fully recovered on December 26.

 On January 3, 2022, Kep1er released their debut EP First Impact, with "Wa Da Da" serving as lead single.
-On January 10, 2022, Chae-hyun was announced as the new co-host for SBS MTV's music program The Show alongside Ateez's Yeosang and Cravity's Minhee.
-On January 13, 2022, Kep1er won their first music program award on M Countdown with "Wa Da Da".
+On January 10, Chaehyun was announced as the new co-host for SBS MTV's music program The Show alongside Ateez's Yeosang and Cravity's Minhee.
+On January 13, Kep1er won their first music program award on M Countdown with "Wa Da Da".
 On February 21, 2022, it was confirmed that Kep1er will participate in the second season of the Mnet reality competition show Queendom, scheduled to premiere in March 2022.

-On June 20, 2022, Kep1er released their second EP Doublast, with "Up!" serving as the lead single.

-On August 3, 2022, Kep1er released their first Japanese single Fly-Up, featuring "Wing Wing" as lead track.
+On June 20, Kep1er released their second EP Doublast, with "Up!" serving as the lead single.
+On August 3, Kep1er released their first Japanese single Fly-Up, featuring "Wing Wing" as lead track.
 It was released on September 7, 2022.

-On September 23, 2022, Kep1er released the promotional single "Sugar Rush" through Universe Music.

-On October 13, 2022, Kep1er released their third EP Troubleshooter with "We Fresh" serving as the lead single.
+On September 23, Kep1er released the promotional single "Sugar Rush" through Universe Music.
+On October 13, Kep1er released their third EP Troubleshooter, with "We Fresh" serving as the lead single.

-On January 16, 2023, it was announced that Kep1er's second Japanese single Fly-By will be released on March 15, 2023, with "I Do!
-Do You?" as the lead track.

-The group will release their fourth EP Lovestruck! on April 10, 2023.